smughal55/forward-funds/README.md

 - **Splits Validation**: Ensure splits sum to 100 before calling `forward_funds`.
 - **Batch Size**: The default batch size is `100` and can be adjusted as needed.
 - **Security**: Validate recipients and roles to prevent misuse or loss of funds.
+- **Amemdments**: The forward_funds function has been updated to include a startIndex parameter to allow for batch processing which is more efficient for large recipient lists as it's less likely to run into gas limits.

 ---